mverouden/blogdown-academic/content/post/2020-04-10-r-commander-macos/index.md

 ![R Console save workspace](10-r-app-save-workspace.png)

 {{% alert note %}}
-Next time you start R Commander from the R Console of the R appliction using the `library(Rcmdr)` command, the ‘Messages’ section will display the following message: `[1] NOTE: R Commander Version 2.6-2:` followed by the day, date and time.
+Next time you start R Commander from the R Console of the R application using the `library(Rcmdr)` command, the ‘Messages’ section will display the following message: `[1] NOTE: R Commander Version 2.6-2:` followed by the day, date and time.
 Now R Commander will work smoothly.
 {{% /alert %}}

 ## Alternative way of starting R Commander without the App Nap problem